karl-cardenas-coding/go-lambda-cleanup/README.md

   glc [command]

 Available Commands:
-  clean       Removes all former versions of lambda except for the $LATEST version help        Help about any command version     Print the current version number of disaster-cli
+  clean       Removes all former versions of AWS lambdas except for the $LATEST version help        Help about any command version     Print the current version number of disaster-cli